Amy K Kennedy

 Biography

-Dr. Amy Kennedy is an Assistant Professor in Pharmacy Practice and Science at the University of Arizona College of Pharmacy.
-She also serves as the Residency Program Director for the Post-Graduate Year 1 (PGY-1) Pharmacy Residencies at El Rio Community Health Center.
+Dr. Amy Kennedy is an Associate Professor in Pharmacy Practice and Science at the University of Arizona College of Pharmacy.
+She currently serves as the Assistant Department head.
+Dr. Kennedy also serves as the Residency Program Director for the Post-Graduate Year 1 (PGY-1) Pharmacy Residencies at El Rio Health.
 Dr. Kennedy earned her Doctor of Pharmacy (PharmD) from the University of Wisconsin-Madison and completed a community practice residency and community-based participatory research fellowship at Virginia Commonwealth University School of Pharmacy.
 She is Board Certified in Ambulatory Care.
 As a Clinical Pharmacist, Dr. Kennedy provides care to her patients at El Rio health Center in a patient centered medical home model.
 She was recently awarded the Arizona Pharmacy Association Excellence in Innovative Practice Award.

 Degrees